Wehmeyer100/CoI.Mod.Better/README.md

 2. Is the "Mods" folder present?
 If not, just create a new one with the name "Mods".

-3. Copy the folder "CoI.Mod.Better" and paste it into the "Documents\CaptainOfIndustry\Mods" folder.
+3. Copy the folder "CoI.Mod.Better"(Unzip CoI.Mod.Better.zip) and paste it into the "Documents\Captain Of Industry\Mods" folder.
 The folder name must be exact "CoI.Mod.Better"!

 4. Start a new game!